ProgramJones/Ticket_Automator/README.md

 ## Project Status
 ---

+This program is still being worked on and in pre-alpha stages.
 I'm currently in college and working a full time job, but will work on this program when I have a chance!